crissNb/Dynamic-Island-Sketchybar/README.md

 **A:** It's possible, but there will be a notch on all displays.
 The dynamic island will only appear on one active display, though.
 This project is not intended to be used with multiple monitors.
 ##

+## Credits
+Base sketchybarrc was taken from FelixKratz's [dotfiles](https://github.com/FelixKratz/dotfiles).
+[Python script](https://github.com/ydkhatri/MacForensics) to get all notifications from the macOS's database.